Denis411/ResponderChainButtons/README.md

 # ResponderChainButtons
-Adding buttons on a toolbard.
+Adding buttons on a toolbar.

 Tapping buttons on the top-left corner of the keyboard.